lightly-ai/NvidiaTLTActiveLearning/README.md

 # Active Learning with the Nvidia TLT

 Tutorial on active learning with the Nvidia Transfer Learning Toolkit (TLT).

+**Note:** This tutorial is outdated!
+For the up-to-date tutorial please refer to [NvidiaTAOActiveLearning](https://github.com/lightly-ai/NvidiaTAOActiveLearning).

 **Disclaimer:** In order to run the Nvidia TLT, you need to setup Nvidia NGC and TLT.
 If you don't have this already, we will walk you through it in section [1.2](#tlt).